MatiasJF/tokenisation-workshop/THEORY.md

 **Locking Script Format**:
 ```
-<lockingPublicKey> OP_DROP <dataFields...> OP_DROP
+<data...> OP_DROP <lockingPublicKey> OP_CHECKIG
 ```

 **How It Works**:
 1. The script starts with a public key that "locks" the output
-2. `OP_DROP` removes data from the stack without affecting execution
+2. A push data followed by an `OP_DROP` simply adds adds data from the stack and then removes it therefore leaving locking conditions unaffected.
 3. Multiple data fields can be pushed (protocol identifier, token ID, amount, owner, metadata)
-4. Another `OP_DROP` removes the data fields
+4. A series of `OP_DROP`s or `OP_2DROP`s removes the data fields
-5. The remaining script can verify signatures/ownership
+5. The remaining script can comprise whatever locking conditions are required.

 ### Why PushDrop for Tokens?

 **Traditional OP_RETURN Problems**:
-- Creates unspendable outputs (burns satoshis)
+- Creates unspendable outputs (0 satoshis) we can refer to as "markers"
-- Cannot be transferred - token is "destroyed" when created
+- Cannot be spent, since script execution will always result in FALSE
 - No way to implement token transfers on-chain

 **PushDrop Advantages**:
 - Outputs remain spendable
-- Data is preserved in locking script
+- Data is immutable since it's within the tx.
-- Can be transferred like any UTXO
+- The token be transferred like any UTXO
 - Supports complex token logic

 ### Token Script Anatomy